TheoJSP/TheoJSP/README.md

 - 🥑 I am currently learning web development

-- 📚 Secondary studies in progress
+- 📚 studying at the University

-- 🎯 I am currently studying in the Inst.
-Ind.
-Luis A. Huergo.
+- 🎯 I am currently studying in the UTN.

 <!--
 ## 🚀 Languages and Tools: